Abstract artwork symbolizing migration, resilience, and cultural memory

 A Living Archive of Forced Migration

-By bringing these works into museums, schools, and public spaces across the U.S., we transform data into human connection and empathy.
+Each artwork bears witness to displacement, resilience, and belonging.
+By bringing these works into museums, schools, and public spaces across the U.S., we turn data into human connection—and empathy.

 • Voices of migrant and refugee artists in the U.S.